Freedom of religion in North America by country: Mexico

 The Constitution of Mexico and other laws establish and protect the freedom of religion in Mexico.

-A precedent of limiting the rights of the church – especially the Roman Catholic Church– was set by President Valentín Gómez Farías in 1833.
+A precedent of limiting the rights of the church - especially the Roman Catholic Church - was set by President Valentín Gómez Farías in 1833.
 Later, President Benito Juárez enacted a set of laws that came to be known as the Leyes de Reforma (or Reform laws) between 1859 and 1863 in the backdrop of the Reform War.
 These laws mandated, among other things, the separation of church and state, allowed for civil marriages and a civil registry, and confiscated the church's property.

 Tensions also existed between the Roman Catholic Church and the post-Revolution Mexican government.
 Severe restrictions on the rights of the Church and members of the clergy were written into the country's 1917 constitution that led to the eruption of the Cristero War in 1926.
 In 1992 the government reestablished diplomatic relations with the Holy See and lifted almost all restrictions on the Catholic Church.
 This later action included granting all religious groups legal status, conceding them limited property rights, and lifting restrictions on the number of priests in the country.
 However, the law continues to mandate a strict separation of church and state.
 The constitution still bars members of the clergy from holding public office, advocating partisan political views, supporting political candidates, or opposing the laws or institutions of the state.

 The constitution provides that education should avoid privileges of religion, and that one religion or its members may not be given preference in education over another.
 Religious instruction is prohibited in public schools; however, religious associations are free to maintain private schools, which receive no public funds.

 Religious groups may not own or administer broadcast radio or television stations.
 Government permission is required for commercial broadcast radio or television to transmit religious programming.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Nicaragua

 The constitution of Nicaragua prohibits religious discrimination and establishes the freedom of religion.
 It declares that Nicaragua has no state religion, but it also empowers government controlled, community-level organizations called Family Committees to promote "Christian values" at a community level.

 Religious groups may register with the government through a process similar to that which is used by NGOs.
 Registration allows organizations to enter legal contracts and provides some tax exemptions.

+The government requires that the educational curriculum for elementary grade students follow the government’s “Christian, Socialist, and Solidarity” principles.

-According to the United States International Religious Freedom Report, Nicaragua's government gives preferential treatment to religious organizations with pro-government political stances, and uses bureaucratic measures to impede the activities of religious groups that have been critical of the government.
+According to the United States International Religious Freedom Report, Nicaragua's government has given preferential treatment to religious organizations with pro-government political stances in the past, and used bureaucratic measures to impede the activities of religious groups that have been critical of the government.
 Some representatives of Christian groups have also made statements that are critical of the government's usage of Catholic rhetoric and its incorporation of Catholic traditions as government-backed celebrations.

-Religious education is included as part of a civics curriculum in schools.